 Our sixth form continues to grow in size and in the number of courses on offer, matched only by the success of our pupils.
 Following completion of their sixth-form studies at Parkhall Integrated College, many of our students have advanced to many local and national universities as well as the following colleges of further education.
-A more comprehensive list of post-18 pathways and colleges can be found on our school website in the post-16 area.
+Other pupils have successfully entered full-time employment or higher level apprenticeships.

 - Queen's University

 - Ulster University

 - Stranmillis University College

 - Belfast Met

 - Cumbria University

 - Edge Hill University

 - Keel University

 - Liverpool Hope University

 - Liverpool John Moores University

 - Northumbria University

 - St. Margaret's University, Edinburgh

 - University Campus of Football Business

 - University of Chester

 - University of Dundee

-- University of East London

-- University of South Wales

-- University of Wales

-- University of Central Lancashire

-- York University